abaj8494/10khrs-ai-ml-dl/README.md

 There are 3 main features:

-1. PORTFOLIO
+1. Problems
     -   Briefly, these are solutions to **classical** problems, MNIST, Boston Housing, XOR, etc.
-2. EDUCATION
+2. Learning
-    -   This folder contains coursework from my universities and MOOCs (that which I am allowed to share).
-Additionally my textbook solutions are included here.
+    -   This folder contains textbook exercises, open courseware material, youtube lecture series and any UNSW coursework that it is appropriate for me to publicly version control.
+The folders contain highly non-trivial code: Shakespeare speaker, GPT-2 implementation, etc.
-3. PROFICIENCY
+3. Projects
     -   These are my more complex and non-trivial projects.
-They are more fun, but also more novel and thus less deterministic; Kanye West chatbot, Peg Solitare Reinforcement Learner, Ultimate Frisbee Computer Vision, etc.
+They are more fun, but their scopes are undefined / defined loosely by myself.
+There is a Kanye West chatbot based on the Attention architecture.
+There is also a Peg Solitare Reinforcement Learner and plans for Ultimate Frisbee Rules App that is fine-tuned.

 <a id="orga34978d"></a>

-# PORTFOLIO
+# Problems

 In no particular order, here are a list of the methods you will find in the notebooks.
 The emphasis is on understanding their limitations, benefits and constructions.